 There will be two off-ice sessions per day.
-The first will typically be used to take campers through a workout, appropriate for all ages and skill levels.
-The second will be used for team-building games and exercises.
-We want to expose our campers to the importance of physical fitness and team camaraderie in becoming, not only a better individual player, but also a better teammate.
+The first will be used to take campers through a workout, appropriate for all ages and skill levels.
+The second will be used to introduce strategies for off-ice development.
+We want to expose our campers to the importance of physical fitness, team camaraderie and off-ice skills training in becoming, not only a better individual player, but also a better teammate.

 1. How will this year's camp differ from last year's camp?